 What have you got to lose?
 April 30th is the NO SPANK CHALLENGE – one day to take a break from spanking our children.
 One day!
 That’s it.

-We’ve all wanted to hit our kids.
+We’ve all wanted to spank our kids.
 Many of us have.
 And many of us were hit as kids.
 So how bad can it be?
-Learn the answer to that question on this week’s episode of 3 Women 3 Ways.
+Is spanking trauma?
+Does it work?

 Spanking teaches kids lessons, but are they the lessons most parents want their kids to learn.
 Try giving it up spanking for just one day.